Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-The lab as they’re affectionately called, makes a great family dog and is almost the perfect picture of friendship.
-Like similar bigger dogs, labs may not live as long as some smaller dogs and are usually with us for only 10-12 years on average.
+The Lab, as they’re affectionately called, makes a great family dog and is almost the perfect picture of friendship.
+Like similar bigger dogs, Labs may not live as long as some smaller dogs, and Labradors usually have a lifespan of 10–12 years on average.
 However, proper diet and care may prolong your pet’s lifespan.

 divider-dog paw